Flight-Free-UK/flight_free_uk_website/source/posts/ghost-flights-petition-response.html.markdown

 ---
 ## Launched in January 2022, [our petition](https://petition.parliament.uk/petitions/605749) asks the Government to change the rules so airlines do not have to fly empty planes in order to keep their landing slots.

-### At 10,000 signatures, the Government gave a response.
+### When we reached 10,000 signatures, the Government gave a response.

 Here is our analysis of that response.